electr0sheep/Maegen/README.md

 [Python3](https://www.python.org/downloads/)
 [Easel.py](https://github.com/qianji/Easel_PY)

-# Issues
-- The 800x1000 window is so large that it will not fit on my screen (13" MacBook Air).
-The window cannot easily be resized.
-- There are constants defined outside the "Constants" section.
-Specifically, where the text for the buttons are rendered.

 # How to use
 Easel is by no means easy and straightforward to use.
 Here is how I got it working (Mac OS 10.12.1)